Business process management (BPM): analysis, automation, and profit growth through eliminating inefficiency

 3. Remove unsuitable software and install new tools with collaboration features, work app integration, document sharing and other functions that make work easier.
 Companies that invest in process optimization cut costs, adapt to change faster and retain customers.

-4. Implementing BPM is ongoing work to increase business value that pays off in higher profit and competitive advantage.
+4. Implementing BPM is an ongoing effort to increase business value that pays off through higher profit and competitive advantage.